manju4ever/pandemix-ui/README.md

 ## [Product Explanation Video](https://youtu.be/RbR7SC-k07o "youtube")

-### Indroduction
-In the face of rapidly rising numbers of infected Covid-19 cases globally and the various mitigation approaches adoption by different countries, timely/early detection is the key and technology can be an efficient and scalable tool to arm the common people, the authorities, health professional and the government in establishing a way to enable ‘contact tracing’ which today is a tedious manual process and requires a huge amount of time and investment with inherent delays preventing the tracking of possible infected cases from day zero.

-The proposed ‘Pandemic Tracker’ will help in easy ‘contact tracing’ to identify a possibly infected person from Day Zero and also provide a common user and authorities app notifications of such contact in the last 14 days, instead of waiting for symptomatic alerts which appear only after 4-5 days of infection.
-It will provide real time, automated notifications and reports to an individual user based on his/her contact network as well as real time, aggregated reports to the authorities.

 # PROBLEM
 The challenge for Indian and Karnataka Government is, tracking the people who came in contact with COVID-19 positive person in past 14 days.